BanAaron/leetcode-top-interview-questions/README.md

 Given an integer `numRows`, return the first `numRows` of Pascal's triangle.

-In Pascal's triangle, each number is the sum of the two numbers directly above it as shown:
+In Pascal's triangle, each number is the sum of the two numbers directly above it, as shown:

 ![Pascal's Triangle](https://upload.wikimedia.org/wikipedia/commons/0/0d/PascalTriangleAnimated2.gif "A gift showing the process to solve Pascal's Triangle")